South Korea: How babies out of wedlock break tradition – DW – 09/18/2024

 South Korea: How babies out of wedlock break traditionSeptember 18, 2024

-South Korea is in the midst of a population crisis, but there is one segment of society where there is now more babies than before — the children born to unmarried mothers.
+South Korea is in the midst of a population crisis, but there is one segment of society where there are now more babies than before — the children born to unmarried mothers.

 At the same time, older Koreans cling to what they see as the appropriate standards.